Bentonville’s biking rep increases with move of U.S. Mountain Bike National Team to city

 Mountain biking was added as an Olympic sport for men and women in 1996 at the Games in Atlanta.

-The 2024 summer Olympics will be held in Paris.
-The qualifying period for those games began in March 2023 and will continue through May.
-The final teams will be selected in June, a couple of months prior to the games, said Angelina Palmero, communications manager for USA Cycling.
+The 2024 Summer Olympics will be held in Paris.
+The qualifying period for those Games began in March 2023 and will continue through May.
+The final teams will be selected in June, a couple of months prior to the Games, said Angelina Palermo, communications manager for USA Cycling.

 The U.S. Mountain Bike National Team already is looking ahead to 2028.